crossplane/crossplane/docs/contributing/adding_external_secret_store_support.md

 **3. Add feature flag for enabling External Secret Store support.**

 We will add a feature flag to enable the feature which would be off by default.
-As part of this step, we will also create a `default` `StoreConfig` during provider start up, which stores connection secrets into the the same Kubernetes cluster.
+As part of this step, we will also create a `default` `StoreConfig` during provider start up, which stores connection secrets into the same Kubernetes cluster.

-See [this commit](https://github.com/crossplane/provider-gcp/pull/421/commits/6e91749ed6aeb266b8c6b50d234f02de1034c83f) as an example.
+See [this commit as an example for adding the feature flag].

-**4. Add Secret Store Connection Details Manager as as a `ConnectionPublisher` if feature enabled.**
+**4. Add Secret Store Connection Details Manager as a `ConnectionPublisher` if feature enabled.**

 Add the following to the Setup function controller.
 Unfortunately this step requires some dirty work as we need to this for all types:

   ```diff
    func SetupServiceAccountKey(mgr ctrl.Manager, o controller.Options) error {